wxwern/cs2103t-tp/docs/UserGuide.md

 Required fields:
 * `INDEX/ID` - The index or the id of the <span class="job-application">Organization</span>
   in the list to be applied to.
 Must be a valid and existing index or id.
 * `TITLE` - The job title of the position.
 Accepts multiple words separated with spaces, as long as characters are alphanumeric.
+  * You cannot add an application to an <span class="job-application">Organization</span> if that <span class="job-application">Organization</span> already has a job application with the same job title (case-sensitive).

 Optional fields:
 * `DESCRIPTION` - The description of the <span class="job-application">Job Application</span>.
 If specified, it should not be empty.